 Step One – Design your questions

-It’s important not only ask questions, but plan and align the questions you’re asking with what matters most to you at work.
+It’s important not only to ask questions but also to plan and align the questions you’re asking with what matters most to you at work.

 Rather than trying to think of these on the spot, write a list of questions in advance along with your notes, and take the list to the interview with you.
 Tick off the questions as you get responses, and ensure you make notes on what your interviewer responds with for each so you don’t forget.

-One of the questions I always suggest my candidates to prepare is ‘what does career development look like in this organisation’, or ‘where do you see me being after 12 months’.
-Asking these questions means you get a direct understanding of whether there are structured internal career paths, or skills development programmes in place that align with your long-term ambitions and motivations.
+One of the questions I always suggest my candidates prepare is, ‘What does career development look like in this organisation’, or ‘Where do you see me being after 12 months?’.
+Asking these questions means you get a direct understanding of whether there are structured internal career paths or skills development programmes in place that align with your long-term ambitions and motivations.

 Step Two – Do your research

-As part of your interview preparation I’d advise you to fully research the company.
+As part of your interview preparation, I’d advise you to research the company thoroughly.

-The company website can be a great starting point, but after that research their social media accounts, and explore their presence on LinkedIn.
-Look at the posts they share, and what sort of media and emerging topics employees are engaging on the most.
+The company website can be a great starting point, but after that, research their social media accounts and explore their presence on LinkedIn.
+Look at the posts they share and what sort of media and emerging topics employees engage most.

 If you’re motivated by appreciation and recognition, I’d recommend paying special attention to whether there are appreciation awards, company trips, award ceremonies or team building activities being advertised on the company’s LinkedIn.

 You can get a good insight into the feel of a place when you’re in person.
 If you’re offered a site tour, take the time to go through places like factory floors and laboratories and assess what the feelings are like amongst the workers and in the general environment.